kailashnadh/opentext_react/README.md

 In the project directory, you can run:
 ### `npm install`

-Installs all he dependencies of the project to run in development
+Installs all the dependencies of the project to run in development

 ### `npm start`